Vaccinated People Who Had COVID-19 May Be Immune For A Very Long Time

 The COVID-19 vaccines have allowed many of us to take a collective sigh of relief.
-We can finally begin to get back to pre-pandemic activities with confidence that we're protected from the virus that's killed over half a million people in the U.S. alone.
+In the coming months, we can finally begin to think about getting back to pre-pandemic activities with confidence that we're protected from the virus that's killed over 25,411 people in Canada alone.
 But there have been some questions around how long the immunity offered by the vaccines will really last.
 Luckily, two new studies released this week have provided some positive clarity: Vaccinated people may be immune for at least a year, and people who recovered from COVID-19 and are vaccinated may be immune for even longer.

 Advertisement